BobCochran/file-read-challenge/README.md

 `mongoimport --db fecdata --collection t1 --file reformatted/test1.json`

+The above command works for mongoimport versions which were bundled with MongoDB versions 4.0.x.
+For mongoimport versions r4.2.x, please see the notes below.

 The advantage of loading this data into a MongoDB collection is that you can then perform aggregation queries on the collection using the db.collection.aggregate() utility of MongoDB.
 You can also index the collection as you prefer.

+#### Notes for MongoDB version 4.2.x

+The reformat_fec_data_to_json.js code does not parse the input transaction date field into the number of milliseconds since epoch. mongoimport versions r4.2.x expect a NumberLong value representing milliseconds since epoch.
+Otherwise mongoimport will give an unhelpful error message with no explanation of what it is expecting.
+The workaround is to add the --legacy option to the mongoimport command:

+`mongoimport --db fecdata --collection t1 --legacy --file reformatted/test1.json`

+#### Tested Operating Systems

+The database code in the mongodbv4 branch was tested on Ubuntu 18.04.3.
+The database code in the issue1 branch was tested on Debian 10.1.

+#### Tested Node.js and MongoDB Database Versions

-Contributor BobCochran has only tested the script with 271,237 input records.
-To test the reformatting, Node.js versions 10.16.3 and 12.3.0 were used.
-The reformatted data was added to a standalone instance of MongoDB Enterprise server version 4.0.13, running in a Ubuntu version 18.04.3 LTS server.
+To test the reformatting, Node.js versions 10.16.3 was used and the reformatted data was added to a standalone instance of MongoDB Enterprise server version 4.0.13, running in a Ubuntu version 18.04.3 LTS server.

+In addition, reformatting was tested on Node.js version 12.3.0 and the reformatted data was added to a standalone instance of MongoDB Enterprise server version 4.2.1, running in a Debian 10.1 server.